A Theory of Self-Resonance After Inflation, Part 1: Adiabatic and Isocurvature Goldstone Modes

 Cosmological inflation is a successful theory of the early universe \cite{Guth:1980zm,Linde:1981mu,Albrecht:1982wi}, which accounts for the approximately scale-invariant distribution of structures on large scales.
 The structures arises from quantum fluctuations in the inflaton scalar field/s $\phi$ by stretching modes to large scales due to inflation's exponential expansion.
 Evidence for inflation is increasing with detailed measurement of the cosmic microwave background radiation \cite{WMAP,Planck,BICEP,Dodelson:2009kq}, and this has motivated the construction of many interesting theoretical models \cite{ Lyth:1998xn,Kachru:2003sx,Dimopoulos:2005ac,Linde:2007fr,Hertzberg:2011rc,Hertzberg:2014aha,Baumann:2014nda,Hertzberg:2014sza,Kaiser:2013sna}.

 Once inflation has ended, the quantum fluctuations are no longer exponentially stretched.
 However, another interesting phenomenon can sometimes come into play.
 As the inflaton oscillates back and forth in its potential, it can cause quantum fluctuations to grow rapidly; an example of parametric resonance.
 For inflationary models, there can be resonance in daughter fields (preheating) or to self-resonance in the inflaton field itself.
 Often in the literature the focus has been on coupling to daughter fields.
-Various interesting and important work includes Refs.~\cite{Kofman:1994rk,Kofman:1997yn,Greene:1997fu,Battefeld:2008bu,Greene:1997ge,Bassett:1999ta,Dufaux:2006ee,Greene:1998nh,Greene:2000ew,Peloso:2000hy,Davis:2000zp,Braden:2010wd,Deskins:2013dwa,Barnaby:2011qe,GarciaBellido:2008ab,Figueroa:2009jw,Ashoorioon:2013oha,Amin:2010dc,Gleiser:2011xj,Amin:2011hj}.
-Here we focus on the important issue of self-resonance of the inflaton, and assume couplings to other fields are small.